pocketgems/dynamodb/docs/dynamodb.md

  * `optional()` - unless a field is marked as optional, a value must be provided (i.e., it cannot be omitted or set to `undefined`)
- * `readOnly()` - if a field is marked as read only, it cannot be changed once it is set
+ * `readOnly()` - if a field is marked as read only, it cannot be changed once the item has been created
- * `default()` - a field will be assigned its default value if one isn't given (this value gets deep copied so you can safely use a non-primitive type like an object as a default value)
+ * `default()` - a field will be assigned its default value if one isn't given when the item is created (this value gets deep copied so you can safely use a non-primitive type like an object as a default value).
 ```javascript
 class ModelWithComplexFields extends db.Model {
   static FIELDS = {